 The trivia items below may give away important plot points.

-After successfully rescuing the President, the MC-130 pilot jokingly says that "Liberty 24 is changing call signs.
+After successfully rescuing the President, the MC-130 pilot says that "Liberty 24 is changing call signs.
 Liberty 24 is now Air Force One."
-Technically this is an actual fact.
-Air Force One is the name of any aircraft that is carrying the President at that time.
+Technically, this is an actual fact.
+Air Force One is the name of any military aircraft that is carrying the President at that time.
 Theoretically, if the President was in the rear seat of a fighter plane, that plane would be Air Force One.
 This also depends on what branch of the military the aircraft belongs.
-The helicopter the President flies in is designated "Marine One" as the US Marine Corps are in charge of the aircraft.
-If The President flies on a Navy aircraft it'd be called "Navy One".
-Since the United States Air Force maintains the President's plane it's designated "Air Force One".
+The helicopter the President flies in is designated "Marine One", as the U.S. Marine Corps are in charge of the aircraft.
+If The President flies on a Navy aircraft, it'd be called "Navy One".
+Since the United States Air Force maintains the President's plane, it's designated "Air Force One".
 In the case of a civilian aircraft carrying the President, the call sign would be "Executive One."

-Wolfgang Petersen's commentary and some other stories on the movie say that the original script explained that Secret Service Agent Gibbs had been a CIA Spook and had lost a lot due to the end of the Cold War so was angry at the US Government and knew the terrorists from his CIA days.
-It was decided it took too long to tell so it was cut from the script.
+Wolfgang Petersen's commentary, and some other stories on the movie, say that the original script explained that Secret Service Agent Gibbs, had been a CIA spook, and had lost a lot, due to the end of the Cold War.
+He was angry at the U.S. Government, and knew the terrorists from his CIA days.
+It was decided it took too long to tell, so it was cut from the script.